Citizenship Resource Center

 Provides a variety of topics in several languages, including citizenship, Green Cards, employee verification, biometrics, how to report fraud and avoid immigration scams, and humanitarian programs.

-The naturalization self test is a study tool to help you test your knowledge of U.S. history and the structure of our government.
-The actual test is NOT a multiple choice test.
-The civics test is an oral test and the USCIS Officer will ask you up to 10 of the 100 civics questions.
+Includes information about the Naturalization Test requirements, study guides, and updates or changes to the Naturalization test.
+The actual test is NOT a multiple-choice test.
+The civics test is an oral test, and the USCIS Officer will ask you up to 10 of the 100 questions.
 You must answer 6 out of 10 questions correctly to pass the civics portion of the naturalization test.
 You will also be evaluated on your ability to speak, read, write, and understand English at your interview.
+The site also offers citizenship resources in other languages.

 Naturalization test (Video)